ironbar/arc25/docs/05_Solution_Summary.md

 ARC can be solved (and will be solved) with many different approaches, but in this section, I will argue why search and learn will be the first approach to solve it.

-In the following subsections i will argue why I believe search and learn has advantages over the other approaches.
+In the following subsections I will argue why I believe search and learn has advantages over the other approaches.

 #### Transduction and test-time training